karimarous/Getting_started_with_Terraform_and_AWS_FR/lab20/README.md

 }
 ```

-1.7 In the root project override variables.tf with the following code
+1.7 In the root project, go to variables.tf and replace the existing content with the following code
 ```
 variable "sg_name" {
   type    = string